GDSC-KIIT/divert/README.md

 npm i -g @dsckiit/divert
 ```

-This will install the `divert` command, just run `divert` in your terminal to start the cli tool.
+This will setup the `divert` command, just run `divert` in your terminal.

 ## Tech and Design